 Will I be able to breast-feed after breast surgery?

-Very commonly when we see patients in the office in consultation for aesthetic breast surgery, one ofthe issues that comes up is the ability to breast-feed.
-I commonly tell patients that an average of 70 of American women can breast-feed.
-No every lady is able to breast-feed.
-In women who have breast augmentation, I commonly place the implants underneath the muscle from an inframammary approach, so there is very little surgical dissection through the breast tissue, glands or ducts.
-In my experience, approximately 60 -70 of those individuals are able to breast-feed after breast augmentation, no significant difference from the average American woman.
+Very commonly when we see patients in the office in consultation for aesthetic breast surgery, one of the issues that comes up is the ability to breast-feed.
+I commonly tell patients that, on average, 70% of American women find breastfeeding after breast surgery to be easy.
+Not every lady is able to breastfeed even if they have never had a breast augmentation surgery.
+In fact, many women struggle to produce enough breast milk and never quite achieve a full milk supply.
+In women who have breast augmentation, I commonly place the breast implants underneath the muscle from an inframammary approach, so there is very little surgical dissection through the breast tissue, glandular tissue, or milk ducts.
+In my experience, approximately 60 -70 of those individuals are able to produce milk and breastfeed their baby after breast augmentation with no significant difference from most mothers.
+Silicone breast implants should have no effect on your milk production.

-When patients come in for evaluation of a breast reduction because of excessively large breasts, there are essentially two types of surgery that are performed.
-One is what is called a pedicle technique, where the nipple areolar complex remains attached to the breast tissue and everything is moved up and tightened together.
-In those individuals, again, there is a 60 – 70 chance they could breast-feed after surgery if they wish.
+When patients come in for evaluation of a breast reduction because of excessively large breasts, there are essentially two types of breast or nipple surgery that are performed.
+One is what is called a pedicle technique, where the nipple-areolar complex remains attached to the breast tissue and everything is moved up and tightened together.
+In those individuals, again, there is a 60 – 70 chance they could breastfeed enough to fully supply their baby’s nutrition if they hope to exclusively breastfeed.
 For ladies who have excessive macromastia or very, very large breasts, occasionally a nipple graft will be performed.
-In this procedure the nipple areolar complex is removed, a breast reduction is performed and the nipple areolar complex is placed back onto the reduced breast as a skin graft.
-Those individuals would not be able to breast-feed.
+In this procedure the nipple-areolar complex is removed, a breast reduction is performed and the nipple-areolar complex is placed back onto the reduced breast as a skin graft.
+Those individuals would not be able to breastfeed.
 At the time of the consultation for aesthetic breast surgery or breast reduction surgery, measurements are taken and we will have a specific discussion about the possible role of breast-feeding in the future.Back to Blog home